tangentsoft/pidp8i/doc/uwfocal-manual-supp.md

 `?01.03`, `?01.11`, `?12.10`, `?12.40`.

-## Video Output

-The [U/W FOCAL reference cards][uwfr] imply that there is a version with some kind of video terminal ouptut feature set.
-Our version appears not to have these features:

-*   The `VIEW` command doesn't exist
-*   Error code `?14.15` can't happen

-## PDP-12 Support
+## Missing Hardware Support

-The [U/W FOCAL reference cards][uwfr] list some features that only exist in the PDP-12 version.
-The PiDP-8/I doesn't have the additional hardware necessary to simulate a PDP-12, and our version of SIMH doesn't understand the opcodes needed to address it if it existed.
+The [U/W FOCAL reference cards][uwfr] talks about features for hardware we don't have.
+Either the command/feature doesn't exist at all in the version of U/W FOCAL we distribute or it doesn't do anything useful, lacking support within the version of SIMH we distribute.

-As a result, error codes `?14.50` and `?14.56` cannot happen in our version of U/W FOCAL.
+*   The `FADC`, `FLS`, `FRS`, and `FXL` functions don't exist

+*   The `PLOT` and `VIEW` commands don't exist

+*   Error code `?14.15` can't happen; we have no "display buffer"

+*   Error codes `?14.50` and `?14.56` can't happen; SIMH doesn't simulate a PDP-12

 ## `FRA` Built-In Function